kelvgooding/contacts/README.md

 By default, when the application is launched, this will show all contacts in the database.
 Each button is a filter, and this will change what is viewed in the treeview table, depending on what group was entertered for the individual.

+The buttons will change colour when the mouse is hovered over this.
+This feature was added to make it easier for the user to identify which filter button is about to be clicked.

 ![Screenshot 2021-12-08 16 43 17](https://user-images.githubusercontent.com/82043281/145309431-7f9469d0-8142-4805-bb6d-04c99e0fb547.png)

 ## Unfiltered - All